Azure/c-util/devdoc/two_d_array_requirements.md

 ## Overview

-`TWO_D_ARRAY` is a module provides a 2D array with variable size of rows and columns.
+`TWO_D_ARRAY` is a module that provides a 2D array with variable size of rows and columns.
 Each row has the same size to ensure easier access.
-The first dimension of array is resizable, it contains the pointer to the second dimension of array.
+The first dimension of the array is resizable, it contains the pointer to the second dimension of array.
 The pointer is initialized to NULL and points to the allocated memory address when there's not enough space.
-When the memory stored in a row is not needed any more, the entire row shall be freed and set back to `NULL`.
+When the memory stored in a row is not needed any more, the entire row is freed and set back to `NULL`.

 `TWO_D_ARRAY` is a kind of `THANDLE`, all of the `THANDLE`'s API apply to `TWO_D_ARRAY`.
 The following macros are provided with the same semantics as those of `THANDLE`'s:
 `TWO_D_ARRAY_INITIALIZE(T)`